Toronto: Geography

-Toronto covers an area of 630 km2, with a maximum north–south distance of 21 km.
+Toronto covers an area of 631 sqkm, with a maximum north–south distance of 21 km.
 It has a maximum east–west distance of 43 km, and it has a 46 km long waterfront shoreline, on the northwestern shore of Lake Ontario.
 The Toronto Islands and Port Lands extend out into the lake, allowing for a somewhat sheltered Toronto Harbour south of the downtown core.
 An Outer Harbour was constructed southeast of downtown during the 1950s and 1960s, and it is now used for recreation.
-The city's limits are formed by Lake Ontario to the south, the western boundary of Marie Curtis Park, Etobicoke Creek, Eglinton Avenue and Highway 427 to the west, Steeles Avenue to the north and the Rouge River and the Scarborough–Pickering Townline to the east.
+Toronto's limits are formed by Lake Ontario to the south, the western boundary of Marie Curtis Park, Etobicoke Creek, Eglinton Avenue, and Highway 427 to the west, Steeles Avenue to the north, and the Rouge River and the Scarborough–Pickering Townline to the east.

 Topography

 Leaside Bridge crossing the Don valley ravine in 2023.
 The Toronto ravine system and its waterways cut through the city's landscape.

 The city is mostly flat or gentle hills, and the land gently slopes upward away from the lake.
 The flat land is interrupted by the Toronto ravine system, which is cut by numerous creeks and rivers of the Toronto waterway system, most notably the Humber River in the west end, the Don River east of downtown (these two rivers flanking and defining the Toronto Harbour), and the Rouge River at the city's eastern limits.
 Most of the ravines and valley lands in Toronto today are parklands and recreational trails are laid out along the ravines and valleys.
 The original town was laid out in a grid plan on the flat plain north of the harbour, and this plan was extended outwards as the city grew.
 The width and depth of several of the ravines and valleys are such that several grid streets, such as Finch Avenue, Leslie Street, Lawrence Avenue, and St. Clair Avenue, terminate on one side of a ravine or valley and continue on the other side.
 Toronto has many bridges spanning the ravines.
 Large bridges such as the Prince Edward Viaduct were built to span broad river valleys.